-Fig. 69 - Lubrication of the Gas Piston, Piston Rod, and Barrel Nut Exterior
+Fig. 70 - Lubrication of the Gas Piston, Piston Rod, and Barrel Nut Exterior

-1. Apply a medium coat of lubricant on the gas piston and operating rod (Fig. 69)

-2. Apply a light coat of lubricant to the extractor pin, the firing pin, firing pin spring, firing pin recess in the bolt.
-Apply a a medium coat of lubricant to the red areas (Fig 70).
+- 1. Apply a medium coat of lubricant on the gas piston and operating rod (Fig. 69) - 2.
+Apply a light coat of lubricant to the extractor pin, the firing pin, firing pin spring, firing pin recess in the bolt.
+Apply a a medium coat of lubricant to the red areas (Fig 70). - 3.
+Apply a medium coat of lubricant to the extractor (Fig. 70).

-- 3. Apply a medium coat of lubricant to the extractor (Fig. 70). - 4.
-Apply a heavy coat of lubricant to the exterior of the bolt carrier, outside of the firing pin retaining pin, cam pin, and bolt head.
-Pay special attention to cam pin area inner and outer surfaces of bolt carrier, anvil, and bolt head's locking lug.
+- 4. Apply a light coat of lubricant to the exterior of the bolt carrier, outside of the firing pin retaining pin, cam pin, and bolt head.
+Pay special attention to cam pin area inner and outer surfaces of bolt carrier, anvil, and bolt head's locking lug. - 5.
+Apply a medium coat of lubricant to the interior and exterior surfaces of the charging handle (Fig. 71).

-Fig. 71 - Lubrication of MR556A1 Charging Handle
+Fig. 71 - Lubrication of MR762A1 Charging Handle